bchugg/stat-map/Welcome to the stats map.md

-The best mathematicians and statisticians not only know many topics deeply, but they understand the relationships between these subjects.
-Traditional notes and textbooks
-These relationships give rise to new questions, new perspectives, and new tools.
-Unfortunately, These relationships give rise to give rise to fruitful translations of insights from one subfield to another, and sometimes interesting new questions, trans

 These are, obviously, my notes.
 They are not unbiased.
 They reflect my opinions on what's interesting (and what's not).
 There will be significant detail on some topics and a total absence of many topics.